November 17, 2025

 Limitations of Box Trucks

-- Payload capacity may be lower than straight trucks
+- Weight Constraints: Total payload capacity may be significantly lower than that of heavy duty straight trucks.

 Understanding Straight Trucks